Menzies Campbell: Personal life

+Death and tributes

+Campbell died at a care facility in London, on 26 September 2025, at the age of 84.
+Following his death, tributes were paid across political and academic communities, with the University of St Andrews lowering its flags to half-mast in his honour.
+Liberal Democrat leader Sir Ed Davey described him as "a true Liberal giant" and praised his "morality, courage and wisdom" in opposing the Iraq War.
+Scottish Liberal Democrat leader Alex Cole-Hamilton called him "my MP, my mentor and my friend", adding that "from the Olympic track to Westminster, his contribution will long be remembered."
+Scottish First Minister John Swinney described Campbell as "one of the most distinguished and well-liked political figures of his generation".

 Honours

 Campbell was appointed Commander of the Order of the British Empire (CBE) in the 1987 New Year Honours; he became a Privy Counsellor in the 1999 New Year Honours; and he was knighted in the 2004 New Year Honours for services to Parliament, having the honour conferred by the Prince of Wales on 27 May 2004.

-He was appointed a Companion of Honour (CH) in the 2013 Birthday Honours for public and political service.
+Campbell was appointed a Member of the Order of the Companions of Honour (CH) in the 2013 Birthday Honours for public and political service.
 He was nominated for a life peerage in the 2015 Dissolution Honours and created Baron Campbell of Pittenweem, of Pittenweem in the County of Fife, on 13 October 2015.

-Campbell has honorary degrees from the University of Glasgow and the University of Strathclyde.
+Campbell held honorary degrees from the University of Glasgow and the University of Strathclyde.
 He was the only person nominated to succeed Sir Kenneth Dover after he retired as Chancellor of the University of St Andrews on 1 January 2006, so took office immediately after nominations closed on 9 January 2006.
 He was installed as Chancellor on 22 April 2006, at which time he also received the honorary degree of Doctor of Laws.

-In 2010 it was reported that Campbell had been considered for the post of High Commissioner to Australia; The Guardian claimed it had been stalled as it would trigger a by-election in Campbell's constituency.
+In 2010 it was reported that Campbell had been considered for the post of High Commissioner to Australia; The Guardian claimed it had been stalled as it would have triggered a by-election in Campbell's constituency.